Skip to main content

 for (const [, channel] of channels) {

-// send() returning false means the chunk was queued.
-Wait for the
+// send() returning false means the chunk was dropped (queue budget

 await new Promise<void>((r) => channel.once('drain', () => r()));